 How to write a business plan if you want to start a new business?

-In terms of business development, business owners should play to their ability and strength.
+In terms of business development, business owners should play to their strengths.
 There are different ways to start a new business.
 You should set up your business with a proper plan, no matter what type of business you are planning to start.

-Those companies that have a proper written and formal strategy are 16 percent more effective than those without a business plan, referring to the research reported in the Strategic Entrepreneurship Journal.
-Based on this report, entrepreneurs in the UK need all the support they can get, as 50 percent of start-ups will fail within five years.
+Companies with a formal, written strategy are 16 per cent more effective than those without a business plan, according to research reported in the Strategic Entrepreneurship Journal.
+Based on this report, entrepreneurs in the UK need all the support they can get, as 50 per cent of start-ups will fail within five years.

-Therefore before starting your business ensure that it includes a business plan that will increase the chance to succeed.
+Therefore, before starting your business, ensure it includes a business plan that increases the chances of success.

 What do you know about a business plan?

-A business plan refers to a written document that illustrates everything it contains to know about your business.
-It defines each and everything from business goals and strategy, to products, marketing strategies, projected finances, and logistics.
-You can refer to your business plan as the blueprint of steps required to look and operate to run your business.
-It should also contain where your business is coming from and where you would like to expand your business.
+A business plan is a written document that outlines everything you need to know about your business.
+It defines everything from business goals and strategy to products, marketing strategies, projected finances, and logistics.
+You can refer to your business plan as the blueprint of the steps required to build and operate your business.
+It should also include where your business is currently based and where you would like to expand.

 What is the importance of a business plan?

-Writing down everything you know about your business will help you to get a better idea and feel for your new business and the expectations you should set.
-It also provides you with the opportunity to set short term and long term goals and come up with various pathways to measure progress.
-Also, reviewing your business plan will permit you to rectify errors you have made during planning your business.
-Therefore it has a crucial impact on your business development.
+Writing down everything you know about your business will help you get a better sense of your new business and the expectations you should set.
+It also provides you with the opportunity to set short- and long-term goals and develop various pathways to measure progress.
+Also, reviewing your business plan will allow you to rectify errors you made during its planning.
+Therefore, it has a crucial impact on your business development.

-On the other hand, it is important because, at the time of funding, investors will always ask your business plan to see before they are willing to extend your funding.
-Your business should have a clear direction to gain a small business loan, i.e. government agencies or high street banks will always ask you for your business plan.
+On the other hand, it is important because investors will always ask to see your business plan before they are willing to extend funding.
+Your business should have a clear direction to obtain a small business loan; government agencies or high street banks will always ask you for your business plan.
 You should illustrate exactly how a proposed loan will be fitted into your business plan.
-You have to show every single spending and prove there will be some return on investment.
+You have to show every single expenditure and prove there will be some return on investment.

 What does your business plan include?